ncbi/clinvar/E-utilities.md

 ## E-utilities

-With the change in the format of our XML to support somatic classifications, efetch commands in E-utilities will also be updated to support both old and new formats at least through March 2024.
+With the change in the format of our XML to support somatic classifications, efetch commands in E-utilities were updated to support both old and new formats at least through June 2024.

 * The existing queries will return the new XML. e.g. this query will return XML in the new format for VCV000014206: